utcompling/textgrounder/README.txt

 Then, for example to run the Geolocate subproject on the GeoText Twitter corpus using Hadoop distributed mode, do this:

-$ tg-geolocate --hadoop-nondist twitter
+$ tg-geolocate --hadoop twitter

 This will invoke 'hadoop' to run the code.

 If something goes wrong, or you just want to see more exactly what is being run, use the '--verbose' option, e.g.:

-$ tg-geolocate --verbose --hadoop-nondist twitter
+$ tg-geolocate --verbose --hadoop twitter

 This will output the exact command lines being executed.